 Debug console is implemented with SIMPLE_TEXT_OUTPUT_INTERFACE which can be redirected to serial.
 Boot date and time are queried with EFI_GET_TIME.
 IRQs masked.
 GDT unspecified, but valid, IDT unset.
-Code is running in supervisor mode in ring 0.
+SSE enabled, SMP initialized with native trampoline code (optionally with EFI_MP_SERVICES_PROTOCOL).
+Code is running in supervisor mode in ring 0 for all cores.